Buying property in Spain after brexit

 a) non-lucrative, The non lucrativ visa for non-EU citizens will require you to prove that you have 26,000 euros for one person, or 32,000 for 2 people in a bank in Spain for a minimum of 3 years without touching it, this is the option that most retirees are likely to take.
 However, please note that the UK and Spanish governments are in discussions over this (previously the requirement was 9,000 euros per annum).

-b) Golden Visa, this is available for people investing over €500,000 in property in Spain or have this available in a Spanish bank account.
+b) Golden Visa, this is available for people investing minimum €500,000 in property or businesses in Spain.

 If you have any questions or need any help about buying in Spain after brexit, then please do not hesitate to get in touch with us any time.